Carol K. Mack

 SEVEN

-SEVEN, 2007, a theatre piece to benefit Vital Voices Global Partnership, is a project of seven playwrights: Carol K. Mack, Paula Cizmar, Catherine Filloux, Susan Yankowitz, Gail Kriegel, Ruth Margraff and Anna Deavere Smith.
-Carol K. Mack has incorporated this group of writers as "Many Shining Lights, Inc" operating under the fiscal umbrella of Vital Voices 501(C)(3).
-We each interviewed seven women leaders from all corners of the globe and are weaving their remarkable stories together in an inspiring documentary theatre piece which will open to the public at the 92nd Street Y in New York City on January 21, 2008, Martin Luther King Day.
+SEVEN, a theatre piece published by Dramatists Play Service, is a project of seven playwrights: Carol K. Mack, Paula Cizmar, Catherine Filloux, Susan Yankowitz, Gail Kriegel, Ruth Margraff and Anna Deavere Smith.
+We each interviewed one of seven women leaders from all corners of the globe and we then wove their remarkable stories together in an inspiring documentary theatre piece which opened to the public at the 92nd Street Y in New York City on January 21, 2008, Martin Luther King Day and has since traveled round the world.
 For more details see www.seventheplay.com

 The Visitor